simpleTolya/DataStructures/README.md

  - Splay tree
  - 2-3 tree

+using the template method design pattern.

+## Heaps

-using the template method design pattern, as well as implementations of the template classes of the
+Here are implementations of the template classes of the
  - binary heap
  - binomial heap
  - fibonacci heap.